Death of Blair Peach: 23 April 1979

 Once the meeting was underway, the police decided to clear the area of demonstrators and allowed them to pass along the Broadway towards the crossroads with Northcote Avenue and Beachcroft Avenue.
 At about 7:30 pm Peach, with four friends, decided to return to their cars and moved towards the junction.
 The group had been on the Broadway since they arrived in the area at 4:45 pm.
 At around the same time a flare or petrol bomb was thrown either at or over a police coach on the Broadway.
 The driver—with a policeman standing next to him—drove the coach through the crowd; no-one was injured, but eyewitnesses said that the mood of the crowd changed at that point.
 Two SPG vans drove westwards along the Broadway and collected two crates of bricks and bottles that the crowd left behind as they retreated.
 Items were thrown at the two vehicles and a police inspector on a building roof radioed to the central control unit that there was a riot in progress.

-Peach and his friends turned off the Broadway down Beachcroft Avenue, thinking they were heading out of the area, but not realising the road only connected to Orchard Avenue, which led back to South Road and the heavy police cordon there.
+Peach and his friends turned off the Broadway down Beachcroft Avenue, thinking they were heading out of the area, but not realising the road only connected to Orchard Avenue, which led back to The Broadway and the heavy police cordon there.
 There was a group of 100 to 150 protesters on the corner of the Broadway and Beachcroft Avenue and the SPG vans of Unit 3 drove to the junction of the Broadway with Northcote Avenue and Beachcroft Avenue to face them.
 As the officers deployed out of the vehicles they were hit by missiles from the crowd.
 One officer was hit in the face by a brick which fractured his jaw in three places.
 The inspector leading the unit radioed "Immediate assistance required".